Kirtilal Manilal Mehta: Death

 At 86, Mehta died in a hospital in Antwerp, Belgium, on 21 July 1993.

 His funeral was attended by Nicky Oppenheimer, Alec Barbour, Nigel Wisden, Arjun G. Sengupde, the Indian ambassador to Belgium and several De Beers colleagues and leading members of the diamond community and representatives of Belgium, Israeli and Indian governments.

 Awards and honours

 Mehta received several awards for his outstanding contributions to the trade and economy of the countries where he established his business.
 He was honoured with the Order of Leopold, the highest order of Belgium given by Boudewijn of Belgium, the King of Belgium.
 He was awarded An Outstanding Exporter's Award was conferred by the Government of Israel, and the Nawab of Palanpur bestowed the title of Azazur-E-Riazat.

 In September 2018, he was honoured posthumously for establishing Lilavati Hospital by Hirani Mata Sthanak Trust and the award was received by his son Prabodh Mehta.

-On his 111th birth anniversary of Kirtilal Mehta, the Government of India's Postal department released a commemorative postal stamp featuring him and his Lilavati Hospital in 2018.
+On his 111th birth anniversary Kirtilal Mehta, the Government of India's Postal department released a commemorative postal stamp featuring him and his Lilavati Hospital in 2018.